minimalparts/nonce2vec/README.md

 | sum-only | 0.01785 | 0.03327 | 0.02986 | 0.04816 | 0.04093 |  |
 | nonce2vec | 0.03044 | 0.0539 | 0.04139 | 0.05860 | 0.04808 |  |

+Why the improvement on random nonce2vec scores?
+Because we changed the
+subsampling: originally there was two random subsampling: at sum time and at train time.
+We changed so that the sum and training would occur on the same context.
+This leads to an improvement in overall scores.

 0.4093
 On the chimera dataset: